Moosyu/moosyu.github.io/src/pages/blog/comment_thread.md

 ![](https://i.imgur.com/StBukkH.png)

-next up Haha goes off the rails and starts trying to focus in on the n word and rape jokes which is clearly not the most important thing going on but alright, he does make a good point though as in Yuri's message to ghost minus they said "i ignored people after they said the nword and didnt block them to not start an issue" which is immediately proven wrong. then we get to know why Yuri blocked Haha in the first place, which was predictably for a reason that makes Yuri look even worse, Haha was blocked because he told Yuri to stop stealing their moms meds. insane. then Yuri fucks themselves over even more by hammering in that they have not in fact blocked addy in order to not "start beef" with this 15 year old.
+next up Haha goes off the rails and starts trying to focus in on the n word and rape jokes which is clearly not the most important thing going on but alright, he does make a good point though as in Yuri's message to ghost minus they said "i ignored people after they said the nword and didnt block them to not start an issue" which is immediately proven wrong. then we get to know why Yuri blocked Haha in the first place, which was predictably for a reason that makes Yuri look even worse, Haha was blocked because he told Yuri to stop stealing their moms meds. insane. then Yuri fucks themselves over even more by hammering in that they have not in fact blocked Addy in order to not "start beef" with this 15 year old.

 ![](https://i.imgur.com/wcd35sA.png)